Like spicy hot chicken wings? You are going to love this version!

-Spicy hot chicken wings are one of my all time favourites.
-The problem is, they are usually quite fatty and that’s not good for someone like me who gains weight just looking a photo of a burger.
+Spicy chicken wings are one of my all time favourites.
+The problem is, they are usually quite fatty and that's not good for someone like me who gains weight just looking a photo of a burger.

-Did you know that half the calories in most spicy hot chicken wings are in the skin?
+Did you know that half the calories in most spicy chicken wings are in the skin?
 In Indian cooking, chicken skin is usually removed.
 It just isn’t needed for flavour when you’re serving the chicken with a delicious and spicy sauce.

 You could either skin the wings yourself or visit your local Asian shop where the butchers do it for you.
 That’s what I do.